mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### WanderJest

 I started the year with an ambitious new project called WanderJest.
 I described it as "Bandsintown, but for comedy."
-I love live comedy, but I find it hard to discover shows because there's no unified place to find out about shows.
-It's spread across comedians' Twitter feeds, crappy theater websites, Ticketmaster, Stubhub, etc.
+I love live comedy, but I'm terrible at discovering shows.
+There's no unified place to find out about them.
+I've missed countless opportunities to see a comedian's show because I'm not on the right mailing list, not following the right social media account, or not checking Ticketmaster daily.
+I wanted WanderJest to provide a convenient, aggregate view of all live comedy near you.

-I planned to monetize it with affiliate deals.
-Comedians struggle desperately to get people to their shows.
-If I could bring them audiences, surely they'd find that valuable.
+My plan was to earn money through affiliate partnerships.
+Comedians struggle to get fans to their shows, so if I could help, that would be valuable.

-The problem was that I couldn't bring them audiences.
-I started by covering shows in my local area.
-I attracted a few thousand people to the site each month, but when I offered discount codes to shows, zero people used them.
+The only problem was that I couldn't bring anyone to shows.
+I made a few affiliate deals with theaters and show organizers, and in two months, a grand total of zero ticket buyers used my discount code.

-All that was sure to change with my big, brilliant marketing push.
+All that was sure to change with my big, brilliant marketing stunt.
 I spent [a thousand dollars](/retrospectives/2020/03/#100-in-revenue-but-at-what-cost) marketing a "Comedy Scavenger Hunt" that would award cash prizes to fans for attending local comedy shows.
 The month of the big event?
 March 2020.
 You can probably guess how that turned out.

-With a heavy heart, I announced on March 18th that the site was [gone until further notice](/retrospectives/2020/04/#putting-wanderjest-on-hold).
-It's a shame because even though I hadn't found a way to earn money, it was the most fun I've ever had building a product.
+[I shuttered the site](/retrospectives/2020/04/#putting-wanderjest-on-hold) in mid-March.

+It was the most fun I've ever had building a product.
+Even though everything I tried completely failed, I found it so fun to be in the comedy world, going to shows and interviewing comedians about what tools would help them.

 ### Portfolio Rebalancer

-By April, COVID had turned the world upside down.
-I didn't know what new business would make sense.
-So, I just did something I could test quickly: a portfolio rebalancer.
+After shutting down WanderJest, I didn't know what to work on.
+With COVID turning everything upside down, I decided to just make a tool I wanted personally: a portfolio rebalancer.

-My investments are a mix of US stocks, international stocks, and bonds.
-I have percentage targets for each asset class, and every quarter, I rebalance the investments so that they match my targets.
-I've always done this in a spreadsheet, but I always dread it because my process is just plugging in trades and fiddling with numbers until it comes out right.

-I made a web app to automate the process.
-It turned out to be hard to find customers.
-There are plenty of investment communities that discuss rebalancing, but those communities constantly get bad pitches from people selling snake oil, so they generally don't allow any kind of product promotion.
-Of the few users I could find, nobody was even willing to start a paid trial.

-It was kind of a desperate stab at an idea, and I wasn't passionate about it anyway, so I just dropped it after two months.
-I removed the paywall.
-It works, but it's limited to Vanguard funds, and it's not very sophisticated.
+My investment portfolio is XX% bonds, XX% US stocks, and XX% international stocks.
+As market prices change, the balance of my investments change, so I have to move money around to get back to my target ratios.

+I've always just done this in a spreadsheet.
+It's a tedious process where I plug in a bunch of hypothetical trades and keep adjusting numbers until everything looks right.
+Why not automate it in a web app?

+Only one person was interested enough to sign up for the free trial, and they ultimately decided not to buy.
+After a month, a month, I decided it wasn't worth pursuing and moved on.

 ### Is It Keto

-After Portfolio Rebalancer, I came back to Is It Keto, a site I started in 2018.
-I've managed it off and on since then.
-I always get bored because I'm not passionate about keto, but then I keep getting drawn back in because it was my only project that consistently earned money.

-My new idea for the site was to move to "templatized" content.
-For all of Is It Keto's life, I wrote artisenal, hand-crafted articles for each food.
-People asked why I wasn't generating the articles automatically, and I said I couldn't do that or Google would

-This year, I talked to a friend who knows way more than I do about SEO, and he told me I had misunderstood Google's rules and penalties.
-Google doesn't like it if you just generate garbage content to fill the page, but they don't mind if you programmatically generate content to add value around data.
-He also said that it's rare for Google to just completely deindex a site unless you're doing something egregiously shady.

- content, and I always  But I only earned about $0.01 per visitor in ads and affiliate money, and the average article only received about XX unique visitors per month.
-Meanwhile, it generally cost me ~$100 in content writer salary and 30-60 minutes of editing time.

-This wasn't sustainable, so I thought about templatizing content.
-I had a friend who had successfully built several content businesses by purchasing databases and building friendly websites around them.
-He mixed hand-written articles with templatized content.
+I started Is It Keto in 2018.
+It's a simple site that just tells you whether or not certain foods fit the keto diet.
+I go through cycles where I focus on it for a while, ditch it because I'm not passionate about it, then come back a few months later as it's grown in the background.

+{{<revenue-graph project="isitketo">}}

+I had two new ideas for Is It Keto.

+The first was to templatize content.
+For all of Is It Keto's life, each article was 100% original and custom-written by me or writers I hired (TODO: link).
+I always knew I could auto-generate some of the content based on nutritional data, but I feared Google would punish me.
+But this year, an SEO friend explained that I'd misunderstood the rules.
+Adding value by generating text or UI around data is fine.
+Google just doesn't like it if you generate a bunch of garbage text meant to look like human-written content.

+My other idea was from my friend Justin Vincent, who recommended that I offer a sister product to Is It Keto.
+I was getting XX unique visitors per month, and he said I was squandering the opportunity by just showing them ads and affiliate links.
+I tested a few landing pages for paid keto communities and apps, but only XX% of visitors signed up for the mailing list.
+It seemed like it would be a long time before I find any way to earn money from these sister products, and I wasn't sure I was that excited about keto.

+Luckily, the decision became easy for me.

 ### TinyPilot

+In May, I started tinkering with a device that would allow me to manage my servers remotely.
+Once I got it working, I tried selling kits to other people so that they could build their own.
+I didn't think much would come of it, but I thought maybe I could earn an extra few hundred dollars per month by selling one or two per week.

+I blogged about it, and I knew immediately that this project was different.
+It reached the front page of Hacker News and became one of the top "Show HN" posts of all time.
+Within hours, I sold all 13 of the kits I'd purchased, and things continued to grow from there.
+I ended the year with $XXk in revenue.

+{{<revenue-graph project="tinypilot">}}

 While I was working on Is It Keto, I was thinking about building a new VM server.
 I was beginning to hit the limits of my old one, and I wanted to correct some mistakes I made in building it.